 The threats were issued as South Korea and the US launched the "Ssangyong" (twin dragons) amphibious landing exercise.
 The drill involved 17,200 soldiers - 12,200 US troops and 5,000 from South Korea - and the storming of simulated North Korean beach defenses.
 The activities along the South's eastern coast are part of eight weeks of joint exercises between the allies.

 Washington and Seoul say the drills are defensive and routine, but the North has denounced them as preparations for an invasion, and warned it had the right to launch a "pre-emptive nuclear attack."
 Such a strike is highly unlikely, however, and analysts believe the threat aims only to display government strength to the North Korean public ahead of a major ruling party convention in May.

 In response to the statements, South Korea's Defense Ministry chastised the North for its provocations and "rash behavior."
-Tension on the Korean peninsula has been high since Pyongyang conducted a nuclear test in January and along-range rocket launch
+Tension on the Korean peninsula has been high since Pyongyang conducted a nuclear test in January and a long-range rocket launch last month.

 Meanwhile, a North Korean submarine reportedly went missing earlier this week, sparking a search by the state's navy.
 Broadcaster CNN said the US military had been observing the submarine before it disappeared off the North's eastern coast.

 US authorities aren't sure whether the missing vessel is adrift or has sunk, CNN reported.